B.A. in Physics

 Research the fundamental laws of nature, leading to new technologies and solutions.

 Physics majors obtain a broad understanding of the physical laws of nature, and develop excellent skills in critical thinking, problem solving, and research.
-The Jamie Whitten National Center for Physical Acoustics is a world-class research facility.
+The Jamie Whitten National Center for Physical Acoustics is a world-class research facility that provides research opportunities for students.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Related careers in physics include education, medicine, business, quality assurance, systems safety, military, energy resources, and law.